scuterez00/EV_Builder_Kit/README_Hardware.md

 This is a report which covers the fundamentals of the hardware, including both the circuitry and the casing/bodies made to house the products.

 ## Cars
-This section will deal with the circuitry and hardware for the vehicles used
+This section will deal with the circuitry and casing for the electric cars.

 ### Car Bodies
 **Car Front:**